Posted September 21st, 2017 by Jason Metz

 From there, if the vehicle is repaired, your state’s DMV will have to inspect the vehicle to determine if it’s roadworthy.
 During the repair process, documentation is key.
 Have records, receipts, and photos.
 Your state’s DMV will likely require you to have the bill of sale and salvage title.
 Keep in mind, at this point, your vehicle is not legal to drive, so you’ll have to have it towed to the inspection facility.
 Once the vehicle has passed inspection, you’ll receive a re-branded title indicating that the vehicle has been rebuilt.
 Another thing to keep in mind: each state has different processes, fees, and nuances, particularly if you bought the salvage vehicle out of state.
 You’ll want to research your DMV’s procedures before purchasing a salvage vehicle to make sure it’s worth your cost and effort.

-If you have a vehicle that’s repaired and has been inspected by the state and deemed roadworthy, it’s still not legal to drive.
-Except for New Hampshire, you’ll need to have it insured before you can take it out on the road.
-This is the next hurdle.
+If you have a vehicle that’s repaired and has been inspected by the state and deemed roadworthy, you want car insurance for it.

-Some insurance companies won’t insure a salvage vehicle or they may not offer optional coverages such as collision and comprehensive.
+Some insurance companies won’t insure a salvage vehicle or they may not offer optional coverages such as comprehensive and collision insurance.
 Some insurance companies figure they’re not able to determine an actual value on a salvage vehicle as opposed to a vehicle with a clean title, and they’re hesitant to offer collision coverage, but may offer liability coverage.
-Other insurance companies might offer full coverage, so it’s best you shop around and speak with several agents and carriers who might be able to determine what coverages are available for your specific vehicle.
+Other insurance companies might offer full coverage car insurance, so it’s best you shop around and speak with several agents and carriers who might be able to determine what coverages are available for your specific vehicle.

 If you’re looking to purchase a salvage vehicle and have it insured, while there’s some additional hoops to jump through to get a re-branded title and insurance, some car buyers find it’s a great value.
 Salvage vehicles are likely to have a sticker price that’s well below the cost of a similar vehicle with a clean title.
 For some, this is too good of a deal to pass up.